Men Needed to Serve as Court Appointed Special Advocates

-CASA of Los Angeles mobilizes community volunteers to advocate on behalf of children who have experienced abuse and neglect.
+CASA of Los Angeles mobilizes community volunteers to advocate for children who have experienced abuse and neglect.
 We are the only organization with volunteers appointed by the dependency court to advocate for children.
 Men are particularly needed to serve as CASA volunteers for the thousands of boys and young men currently in the child welfare system.

 The CASA role includes: